How to Buy Theta (THETA) - A Beginner’s Guide

 1. Set up a THETA Wallet

 There are two options for a wallet to store your coins: hardware and software wallets.
 Software wallets are applications that allow you to hold your private keys that can be used to access your coins on your PC or smartphone.
 In contrast, hardware wallets are physical devices that resemble USB flash drives that allow users to store their private keys offline.
 They are more secure than software wallets since they aren't connected to the internet most of the time.
 However, the wallet you choose will depend on how often you need to access your coins and the amount you hold.
 Software wallets are easily accessible and convenient for trading cryptocurrency and regular transactions, whereas hardware wallets are convenient for long-term holders and those who own many coins.

 2. Choose and Join an Exchange that sells Theta

-After setting up or acquiring a wallet, it's time to join an exchange that will allow you to purchase Theta.
+After setting up or acquiring a wallet, it's time to join an exchange that will allow you to buy Theta.
 Some platforms that offer access to this token include Binance, Huobi, OKEx, Upbit, FTX, and many others.
 Register on the platform by entering personal details, then verify your account by uploading a photo of your ID/Passport and proof of residence.